Verlander throws 5-hit shutout, Astros blank Angels 2-0 | New Country 923

 That was enough for Verlander, who did not allow a runner past first base for the first seven innings.
 Andrelton Simmons singled in the second and Albert Pujols singled in the fourth.

 The Angels finally put pressure on the Astros’ ace in the eighth.
-Ian Kinsler got a one-out single and Kole Calhoun hit a ground-rule double to center field, putting two runners in scoring position.
-But then Verlander threw a called third strike past Luis Valbuena and got Mike Trout to ground out on a check-swing.
+Ian Kinsler got a one-out single and Kole Calhoun hit a ground-rule double, putting two runners in scoring position.
+But then Verlander threw a called third strike past pinch-hitter Luis Valbuena and got Mike Trout to ground out softly on a check-swing.

+After escaping the jam unscathed, Verlander pumped both arms and then his right fist.

+“Here’s the game right here.
+Can you get out the best player in the world?
+Yeah, I was pretty excited about it,” Verlander said.

+“I don’t know if 2,500 punches is the one to do that,” Verlander said.
+“I know I’m creeping up on 200 wins, so maybe that’s an opportunity to really kind of sit down and think about the gravity of some things, but it’s something I’m working on.”

-Pujols singled to right-center with two outs and Verlander walked Andrelton Simmons before retiring Cozart.
+Pujols singled with two outs and Verlander walked Andrelton Simmons before retiring Cozart.

+“Verlander, when he smells the end of a game, that’s when he really turns it up,” Angels manager Mike Scioscia said.

-Richards allowed four hits and one walk in seven innings.
+Richards was nearly as effective, allowing four hits and one walk in seven innings.
 He struck out four, and both runs off him were unearned.

+It was the second skip of a grounder to Cozart taking a “terrible hop,” as Scioscia said, that saddled Richards with the loss.
+Cozart had to react quickly and backhand it, which resulted in an off-balance throw into the dirt.

+“It (stinks) to lose a game on a play like that,” Cozart said.
+“When Gattis hits the home run, that makes it a huge play right away, and we know the guy on the mound is going to be tough to battle against.
+You can’t give good teams extra outs.”

 ROSTER MOVES